Julian Lage

 Julian Price Lage (/lɑːʒ/ LAHZH; born December 25, 1987) is an American guitarist and composer.

-A child prodigy, Lage performed at the 2000 Grammy Awards at age 12, and at 15 became a faculty member of the Stanford Jazz Workshop.
-He released his debut album Sounding Point in 2009 on the EmArcy Records label.
-He was signed to Blue Note Records in 2021, with whom he has released the albums Squint (2021), View with a Room (2022), The Layers EP (2023) and Speak to Me (2024).
+A child prodigy, Lage performed at the 2000 Grammy Awards at age 12, and at 15, became a faculty member of the Stanford Jazz Workshop.
+He released his debut album, Sounding Point, in 2009 on EmArcy Records.
+He was signed to Blue Note Records in 2021, with whom he has released the albums Squint (2021), View with a Room (2022), The Layers EP (2023), Speak to Me (2024), and Scenes from Above (2026).

-Lage teaches ensembles and guitar at The New School's School of Jazz and Contemporary Music in New York City.
+Lage currently teaches ensembles and guitar at The New School's School of Jazz and Contemporary Music in New York City and performs in Bob Dylan's touring band.

 Early life and career

 Lage was born in Santa Rosa, California, and is the youngest of five children.
 His father, Mario, is a visual artist, and his mother is of Jewish heritage (although he did not grow up in a religious household).
 A child prodigy, Lage was the subject of the 1996 short documentary film Jules at Eight.
 At 12, he performed at the 2000 Grammy Awards.
 Three years later, he became a faculty member of the Stanford Jazz Workshop at Stanford University.
 Classically trained at the San Francisco Conservatory of Music, he has studied at Sonoma State University and the Ali Akbar College of Music.
 He graduated from the Berklee College of Music in 2008.

-On March 24, 2009 EmArcy released his debut album Sounding Point to favorable reviews.
-It was nominated for the 2010 Grammy Award Best Contemporary Jazz Album.
+On March 24, 2009, EmArcy released his debut album Sounding Point to favorable reviews.
+It was nominated at the 2010 Grammy Awards for Best Contemporary Jazz Album.
 His second album, Gladwell, was released April 26, 2011, to positive reviews.
 His first solo acoustic album, World's Fair, was released on March 2, 2015, and his fourth album, Arclight, was released on March 11, 2016.